-IDC Financial Publishing, Inc. (IDCFP) uses the acronym CAMEL to represent the financial ratios used to evaluate the safety and soundness of commercial banks and savings institutions.
-This article explains how IDCFP uses the capital requirements ratios in banks as a component of its CAMEL ranking system, and why it is valuable and important to monitor.
+IDC Financial Publishing, Inc. (IDCFP) uses the acronym CAMEL to represent the financial ratios we use to evaluate the safety and soundness of commercial banks and savings institutions.
+This article explains how we use the capital requirements ratios in banks as a component of its CAMEL ranking, and why it is valuable to monitor.

 Capital ratio requirements used by the FDIC to determine if an institution is well-capitalized are:

-IDCFP also reviews enforcement actions by the FDIC to determine if an institution is required to file a written “Capital Plan” to increase capital above the threshold of ratios indicated above.
+At IDCFP, we also review enforcement actions by the FDIC to determine if an institution is required to file a written “Capital Plan” to increase capital above the threshold of ratios indicated above.
 As an example, a letter of consent for an institution might require a Tier 1 leverage ratio of 9% vs. the standard 5%.
 IDCFP then uses the 9% threshold as the Tier 1 requirement until the enforcement action is terminated.

-IDCFP’s CAMEL ratings of banks, savings institutions, and credit unions range from 300 (the top grade attainable) to 1 (the lowest).
-From the early 1990’s, through today, institutions using our ranks determined that ratings lower than 125 were deemed below investment grade.
+Our CAMEL rating system of banks, savings institutions, and credit unions range from 300 (the top grade attainable) to 1 (the lowest).
+From the early 1990’s, through today, institutions using our safety ranks determined that ratings lower than 125 were deemed below investment grade.
 Commercial banks and savings institutions with capital ratios below the requirements outlined above have “insufficient capital” and, therefore, receive an IDCFP rank below 125.

 A Forecast for the Next Banking Crisis

-Out of the 5,589 total commercial banks and savings institutions, IDCFP has identified 1,352 that have outstanding brokered deposits.
-Using this group of 1,352 institutions, and tracking institutions ranked less than 125 within this group, provides a forecast for the next era of banking problems in 2021.
+Out of the 5,525 total commercial banks and savings institutions, we have identified 1,434 that have outstanding brokered CDs.
+Using this group of 1,434 institutions, and tracking institutions ranked less than 125 within this group, we have put together a forecast indicating the next era of banking problems is due in 2021.

-Table I illustrates this trend when examining these commercial banks and savings institutions ranked less than 125 by IDCFP with our CAMEL analysis (see Table I).
+Table I illustrates the trend of most CAMEL components reaching lows when examining commercial banks and savings institutions ranked less than 125 by IDCFP (see Table I).

-- The number of institutions reached a low of 55 in the second quarter of 2017.
+- The number of risky institutions reached a low of 55 in the second quarter of 2017.

-- The “C” component, or institutions with insufficient Capital fell to a low of 2 in the first quarter of 2018 and increased in the second quarter.
+- The “C” component, or institutions with insufficient Capital, fell to a low of 2 in the first quarter of 2018.

 - The “A” component represents institutions lacking Adequacy of capital to cover delinquency with less than 5% risk-adjusted capital.
-These institutions declined to a low of 5 in the fourth quarter of 2017.
+These institutions declined to a new low of 3 in the third quarter of 2018.

-- The “M” component, which uses Margins as a measure of management continues to decline, reaching a low level of 14 in the second quarter of 2018.
+- The “M” component, which uses Margins as a measure of management reached a low level of 14 in the second quarter of 2018.

 - The “E” component represents institutions exhibiting negative Earnings or returns on financial leverage (ROFL).
 These institutions fell to a low of 17 as early as the third quarter of 2016.